 Maria Yakunchikova was a Russian artist of the Silver Age.

-In 1885, Yakunchikova entered the Moscow School of Painting, Sculpture and Architecture, and soon became a member of Polenov evenings of drawing.
+In 1885, Yakunchikova entered the Moscow School of Painting, Sculpture and Architecture, and soon she became a member of Polenov evenings of drawing.
 The landscape became her favorite genre.

 In 1888, doctors recommended Yakunchikova to change the climate because of tuberculosis.
 Maria left the school and went to Europe.

-In the fall of 1889 Maria entered the Paris Academy, where she studied for four years.
+You know, in the fall of 1889 Maria entered the Paris Academy, where she studied for four years.

-1897-1898 years were the culmination of the creative development of the artist.
+From 1897 to 1898 there was the culmination of the creative development of the artist.
 Her name was among the best names of Russian artists of those years.
 Besides painting, she tried her hand at majolica and graphics.

-The members of the association World of Art invited Yakunchikova to participate in exhibitions.
+By the way, the members of the association World of Art invited Yakunchikova to participate in exhibitions.

 In 1900, two-year-old son of Yakunchikova was diagnosed with tuberculosis.
 The boy was saved, but the artist’s health became poorer.
 In April 1901 Maria gave birth to her second son and that event finally undermined her health.